 Trump commutes longtime friend Roger Stone's prison sentence

-WASHINGTON (AP) — President Donald Trump commuted the sentence of his longtime political confidant Roger Stone on Friday, just days before he was set to report to prison.
-Democrats denounced the move as just another in a series of unprecedented interventions by the president in the nation’s justice system.
+WASHINGTON (AP) — President Donald Trump has commuted the sentence of his longtime political confidant Roger Stone, intervening in extraordinary fashion in a criminal case that was central to the Russia investigation and that concerned the president's own conduct.

-Stone had been sentenced in February to three years and four months in prison for lying to Congress, witness tampering and obstructing the House investigation into whether the Trump campaign colluded with Russia to win the 2016 election.
-He was set to report to prison by Tuesday.
+The move came Saturday, just days before Stone was to begin serving a 40-month prison sentence for lying to Congress, witness tampering and obstructing the House investigation into whether Trump's campaign colluded with Russia to win the 2016 election.

-Stone told The Associated Press that Trump had called him earlier Friday to inform him of the commutation.
-Stone was celebrating in Fort Lauderdale, Florida, with conservative friends and said he had to change rooms because there were “too many people opening bottles of Champagne here.”
+The action, which Trump had foreshadowed in recent days, underscores the president’s lingering rage over special counsel Robert Mueller’s investigation and is part of a continuing effort by the president and his administration to rewrite the narrative of a probe that has shadowed the White House from the outset.
+Democrats, already alarmed by the Justice Department's earlier dismissal of the case against Trump's first national security adviser, Michael Flynn, denounced the president as further undermining the rule of law.

-White House press secretary Kayleigh McEnany called Stone a “victim of the Russia Hoax that the Left and its allies in the media.”
+Stone, 67, had been set to report to prison on Tuesday after a federal appeals court rejected his bid to postpone his surrender date.
+But he told The Associated Press that Trump called him Friday evening to tell him he was off the hook.

-A commutation does not erase Stone’s felony convictions in the same way a pardon would, but it would protect him from serving prison time as a result.
+“The president told me that he had decided, in an act of clemency, to issue a full commutation of my sentence, and he urged me to vigorously pursue my appeal and my vindication,” Stone said by phone from Fort Lauderdale, Florida, where he was celebrating with friends.
+He said he had to change rooms because there were “too many people opening bottles of Champagne here.”

-Democrats were angered by Trump's move, with House Intelligence Committee Chair Adam Schiff calling it “offensive to the rule of law and principles of justice," and Democratic National Committee Chair Tom Perez asking, “Is there any power Trump won’t abuse?”
+Although a commutation does not nullify Stone’s felony convictions, it protects him from serving prison time as a result.

-The action, which Trump had foreshadowed in recent days, reflects his lingering rage over the Russia investigation and is a testament to his conviction that he and his associates were mistreated by agents and prosecutors.
-His administration has been eager to rewrite the narrative of special counsel Robert Mueller’s Russia investigation, with Trump’s own Justice Department moving in May to dismiss the criminal case against former national security adviser Michael Flynn.
+The move marks another extraordinary intervention by Trump in the nation's justice system and underscores anew his willingness to flout the norms and standards that have governed presidential conduct for decades.
+As Trump stares down a coronavirus pandemic that has worsened his chances for reelection, he has been more willing than ever to test the limits of his power.

-Stone told the AP that the president did not mention the statuses of Flynn or his former campaign chairman, Paul Manafort, also ensnared in the Russia probe.
+Democrats denounced Trump's action.
+House Intelligence Committee Chair Adam Schiff called it “offensive to the rule of law and principles of justice.
+Democratic National Committee Chair Tom Perez asked, “Is there any power Trump won’t abuse?”

-“What am I going to do now?
-I am going to work as hard as I can to make sure that Mike Flynn gets final justice," Stone said.
-“Mike Flynn is an American war hero and he’s done absolutely nothing wrong.”
+White House press secretary Kayleigh McEnany, in a statement, called Stone a “victim of the Russia Hoax that the Left and its allies in the media," and declared, “Roger Stone is now a free man!"

-Stone, for his part, had been open about his desire for a pardon or commutation, appealing for the president’s help and seeking to postpone his surrender date by months after getting a brief extension from the judge.
+Stone had been open about his desire for a pardon or commutation, appealing for the president’s help with a monthslong television and social media campaign and seeking to postpone his surrender date by months after getting a brief extension from the judge, in part by citing the coronavirus.

-Trump had repeatedly publicly inserted himself into Stone’s case, including just before Stone’s sentencing, when he suggested Stone was being subjected to a different standard than several prominent Democrats.
+Trump, who had made clear in recent days that he was inching closer to acting, had repeatedly publicly inserted himself into Stone’s case, including just before Stone’s sentencing.

 But Stone denied any wrongdoing and consistently criticized the case against him as politically motivated.
-He did not take the stand during his trial, did not speak at his sentencing, and his lawyers did not call any witnesses in his defense.
+He did not take the stand during his trial, did not speak at his sentencing.
+His lawyers did not call any witnesses in his defense.

-Prosecutors had originally recommended Stone serve seven to nine years in federal prison.
-But, in a highly unusual move, Barr reversed that decision after a Trump tweet and recommended a more lenient punishment, prompting a mini-revolt inside the Justice Department, with the entire prosecution team resigning from the case.
+Prosecutors had originally recommended Stone serve seven to nine years in prison.
+But in a highly unusual move, Barr reversed that decision after a Trump tweet and recommended a more lenient punishment, prompting a mini-revolt inside the Justice Department, with the entire prosecution team resigning from the case.

 Department officials have vehemently denied Barr was responding to Trump’s criticism and have insisted there was no contact with the White House over the decision.
 Barr has also pointed out that the judge, in imposing a 40-month sentence, had agreed with him that the original sentencing recommendation was excessive.

-Even so, the commutation will almost certainly contribute to the portrait of a president determined — particularly in an election year — to undo the effects of a Russia investigation that has shadowed his administration from the outset, and to intervene on behalf of political allies.
+Even so, the commutation will almost certainly contribute to a portrait of a president determined to erase the impact of the Russia investigation and to intervene on behalf of allies.

 The commutation was the latest example of Trump using his unlimited clemency power to pardon powerful men he believes have been mistreated by the justice system.